zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/oidc.md

     * Supports user provisioning to custom user entities; you can map claims onto attributes of an entity which is a specialization of the `System.User` entity.
     * Supports page and microflow URLs with query parameters to allow seamless continuation after login and smooth navigation for users.
     * Prevents login for inactive users ensuring that only authorized, active accounts can access the application.
     * Supports subpath routing by enabling compatibility with applications configured using subpath routing and providing flexibility for multi-app or shared domain environments.
+For details, see the [ApplicationRootUrl](/refguide/custom-settings/#applicationrooturl-section) section of *Runtime Customization*.

 2. Configuration Experience Features: